venkys-io/Code-Blogs/Backtracking/Hard/SudokuSolution/README.md

    - Inside the inner loop, it prints the value of each cell followed by a space.
    - After completing each row, it inserts a newline (`cout << endl;`), creating a formatted output to display the Sudoku board.

+- **Function `takeUserInput`**
+   - Takes user input to initialize the Sudoku board.
+   - Declares a 9x9 vector, prompts the user for values row-wise, and stores input in the board.

 - **Main Function**
-   - The `main` function initializes a 9x9 Sudoku board represented by a 2D vector of characters.
+   - Initializes a 9x9 Sudoku board with user input using `takeUserInput`.
-   - It prints the original Sudoku puzzle.
+   - Prints the original Sudoku puzzle.
-   - It then calls the `sudokuSol` function to solve the Sudoku puzzle and prints the solved Sudoku board.
+   - Calls `sudokuSol` to solve the puzzle and prints the solved Sudoku board.

-- **Example Sudoku Board**
-   - The provided example Sudoku board is a 9x9 grid with some initial values.
-Empty cells are represented by `'.'`.

 - **Output**
    - The program prints the original Sudoku board and then prints the solved Sudoku board.